 How to Prevent Debit Card Fraud

-- Avoid making purchases on unsecured networks in retail locations such as cafes and the like.
+- Avoid making purchases on unsecured networks.

 Stay Vigilant to Prevent Debit Card Fraud